scanapi/scanapi/README.md

 ## Examples
 You can find complete examples at [scanapi/examples][scanapi-examples]!

-This tutorial helps you to create an end2end tests for your api rest with ScanAPI [![Watch the video](https://raw.githubusercontent.com/scanapi/scanapi/master/images/youtube-scanapi-tutorial.png)](https://www.youtube.com/watch?v=JIo4sA8LHco&t=2s)
+This tutorial helps you to create integration tests for your REST API using ScanAPI

+[![Watch the video](https://raw.githubusercontent.com/scanapi/scanapi/master/images/youtube-scanapi-tutorial.png)](https://www.youtube.com/watch?v=JIo4sA8LHco&t=2s)

 ## Contributing